-WiFiRanger's Spruce indoor router is the mid-tier indoor router in WiFiRanger's Converge lineup that began shipping in October 2019.
-It offers a slim profile but with robust features, and is designed to easily pair with a WiFiRanger Converge (Teton, Denali, or Everest) installed on an RV roof.
+WiFiRanger's Spruce router is the mid-tier indoor router in WiFiRanger's Converge lineup that began shipping in October 2019.
+It offers a slim profile but with robust features, and is designed to easily pair with a Converge outdoor router (Teton, Denali, or Everest) installed on an RV roof.

 But like the other WiFiRanger Converge routers, the Spruce also works standalone - and if you do not need the roof-mounted features, the Spruce by itself is an exceptional value with plenty of features built in.